Planning Content for a Reputation Campaign

 5. Interviews

-- Description: Conducting interviews with industry experts or satisfied customers can add credibility and provide valuable insights.
-Today, executives are often as important as the brand itself.
+- Description: Interviews with industry experts or satisfied customers add credibility and provide valuable insights.
+Today, executives are often as important to brand perception as the brand itself.

 - Example: A business consulting firm interviewing industry leaders about market trends.